-It is known that real toric manifolds and small covers are all real toric spaces.
-In particular, an $n$-dimentional real toric manifold $X^{\Rr}$ is topologically homeomorphic to the toric space $M(K_X,\Lambda_X)$, where $K_X$ is the \emph{star-shaped} $(n-1)$-sphere corresponding to the underlying fan of $X$ and $\Lambda_X:(\Zz/2)^m\to (\Zz/2)^n$ is the map given by the (mod $2$) primitive generators of the $m$ rays of the underlying fan (cf. \cite[Ch.
+Real toric manifolds and small covers are all real toric spaces.
+In particular, an $n$-dimensional real toric manifold $X^{\Rr}$ is topologically homeomorphic to the real toric space $M(K_X,\Lambda_X)$, where $K_X$ is the \emph{star-shaped} $(n-1)$-sphere corresponding to the underlying fan of $X$ and $\Lambda_X:(\Zz/2)^m\to (\Zz/2)^n$ is the map given by the primitive generators (mod $2$) of the $m$ rays of the underlying fan (cf. \cite[Ch.
 5]{BP15}).

-Davis and Januszkiewicz \cite{DJ91} have established the formula for the $\Zz/2$-cohomology ring of the real toric space $M(K,\Lambda)$ when $K$ is a simplicial sphere or more generally a Cohen-Macaulay complex over $\Zz/2$ and $\Lambda$ has maximal possible rank, i.e, $\dim K+1$ (see Theorem \ref{thm:DJ}).
+Davis and Januszkiewicz \cite{DJ91} have established the formula for the $\Zz/2$-cohomology ring of the real toric space $M(K,\Lambda)$ when $K$ is a simplicial sphere or more generally a Cohen-Macaulay complex over $\Zz/2$ and $\Lambda$ has the highest possible rank, i.e, $\dim K+1$ (see Theorem \ref{thm:DJ}).
 Such kind of real toric spaces includes all real toric manifolds and small covers.
 However, the integral cohomology rings of real toric manifolds or small covers remain unknown.
-Only the additive structure of the integral cohomology of small covers and real toric manifolds associated to shellabel fans was obtained by Cai and Choi in \cite{CC21} (the rational Betti numbers of small covers was computed by Suciu and Trevisan in an earlier work \cite{Suciu13}, \cite[Sec.
+Only the additive structure of the integral cohomology of small covers and real toric manifolds associated to shellabel fans was obtained by Cai and Choi in \cite{CC21} (the rational Betti numbers of small covers were computed by Suciu and Trevisan in an earlier work \cite{Suciu13}, \cite[Sec.
 VI.2]{Trev12}).

 In \cite{CP17,CP20}, Choi and Park presented an explicit formula to describe the $\kk$-cohomology rings of general real toric spaces under the assumption that $2$ is invertible in the coefficient ring $\kk$, where the multiplicative structure has an especially beautiful combinatorial description in terms of $K$ and $\Lambda$.
 Later, for any real toric space $M(K,\Lambda)$ and any coefficient ring $\kk$, Franz \cite{Franz22} constructed a DGA (differential graded algebra) over $\kk$, whose cohomology is isomorphic to $H^*(M(K,\Lambda);\kk)$ as $\kk$-algebras.
 These results have both advantages and disadvantages.
 For example, Franz's result has the advantage of working for arbitrary coefficient rings, but the cohomology of the DGA he constructed is itself difficult to compute in general.